Is this your first time purchasing a house? You’ve done the due diligence, but the conveyancing processes are proving to be too much of a task?

 - Mining and planning searches, and

 After the searches, your hired conveyancer will critically analyze the results to ensure there are no discrepancies.
 Should there be any issue, he will help you correct it and give you a green pass.

 Now, You Can Exchange Contracts With The Home Seller

-Even after signing the said documents, your conveyancing solicitor will do a final check.
+Even after signing the said documents, your conveyancer will do a final check.
 Here, he will see if the land register is firm and binding with no changes.
-If yes, he will forward your signed contract to the seller's solicitor.
+If yes, he will forward your signed contract to the seller’s conveyancer.

 Pro tip: take time to research your desired home before sending the contracts.
 That is because once you send the documents, there is no turning back.